one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ### How to pass values to variables in `docker-compose.yml` file?

-In this `docker-compose.yml` file, You would see that the variables used like `${APPLICATION_PORT_ON_DOCKER_HOST}`, `${APPLICATION_PORT_ON_CONTAINER}`,
+In this `docker-compose.yml` file, you would see that the variables are used like `${APPLICATION_PORT_ON_DOCKER_HOST}`, `${APPLICATION_PORT_ON_CONTAINER}`,
 `${DB_NAME}`, `${POSTGRES_USER}`, `${POSTGRES_PASSWORD}`, `${DB_PORT_ON_DOCKER_HOST}`
 and `${DB_PORT_ON_CONTAINER}`.
 One might think(people new to docker) that how would we pass values to these variables?
-Well there are a couple of ways to do that, One is by defining under the `environment` property of any service(example to refer, under `db` service).
-Other way is to define all these values inside [.env](https://github.com/chinmaysomani07/student-grading-micronaut/blob/dockerise-setup/.env) file, And then map it to service with the property `env_file` as we did in both `<application-name-as-service>` and `db` services.
+Well there are a couple of ways to do that, one is by defining under the `environment` property of any service(example to refer, under `db` service).
+Other way is to define all these values inside [.env](https://github.com/chinmaysomani07/student-grading-micronaut/blob/dockerise-setup/.env) file, and then map it to service with the property `env_file` as we did in both `<application-name-as-service>` and `db` services.

 ### How to run docker-compose file?